sschwartzman/newrelic-synthetics-sebuilder/README.md

-New Relic Synthetics
-Formatter for Se-Builder
+New Relic Synthetics<br>Formatter for Se-Builder
 ==============================

 Formatter for se-builder - generates javascript to use in New Relic Synthetics Scripted Browser tests.